 Substance use during pregnancy contributes significantly to high infant mortality and serious health problems in infants and children.
-Crouse Health’s Chemical Dependency Treatment Services offers an outpatient program specifically designed to meet the needs and challenges of pregnant and post-partum women, ages 18 and up.
+Crouse Health’s Addiction Treatment Services offers an outpatient program specifically designed to meet the needs and challenges of pregnant and post-partum women, ages 18 and up.

 We provide individual and group therapy and education in a safe and supportive environment with the goal of helping new and expectant mothers develop healthy relationships with their children.